Financial-Times/origami/README.md

 - `threshold` https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/thresholds
 - `loaded` A callback function which receives the element loaded

-See the [lozad.js] documentation for full usage information and examples.
+See the [lozad] documentation for full usage information and examples.

 #### Firing an oDomContentLoaded event